magomimmo/modern-cljs/doc/tutorial-15.md

-To adhere to the progressive enhancement strategy in the [latest tutorial][1] we introduced [Enlive][2] by [Christophe Grand][10] and used it for implementing the server-side only version of the Shopping Calculator.
-In doing that implementation we have been forced to refactor the code for two reasons:
+To adhere to the progressive enhancement strategy in the [latest tutorial][1] we introduced [Enlive][2] by [Christophe Grand][10] and used it to implement the server-side-only version of the Shopping Calculator.
+In doing that implementation, we were forced to refactor the code for two reasons:

 * to apply the [DRY principle][3]
 * to resolve a cyclic namespaces dependency problem we met on the way.

-We also defined few utilies (i.e. `parse-number`, `parse-integer` and `parse-double`) to make the `calculate` function portable from CLJ to CLJS, even if at the moment it lives only in the the server-side (i.e. CLJ).
+We also defined a few utilies (i.e. `parse-number`, `parse-integer` and `parse-double`) to make the `calculate` function portable from CLJ to CLJS, even if, for now, it only lives in the server-side (i.e. CLJ).

 ## Introduction

-In this tutorial we're going to introduce *code testing*, but we first need to accomplish few other things.
+In this tutorial we're going to introduce *code testing*, but we first need to accomplish a few other things.

 ## Review the Shopping Calculator

-We start again by reviewing the Shopping Calculator.
-If you want to keep track of your next steps do as follows:
+We continue by reviewing the Shopping Calculator.
+You should do the following steps:

 ```bash
 $ git clone https://github.com/magomimmo/modern-cljs.git